HSF/hsf.github.io/organization/_posts/2021/2021-02-04-coordination.md

 Besides these, we discussed commonalities with Training WG.
 One Q: how much should HSF branch into (experiment-agnostic) analysis tutorials?

-* Curriculum has a basic CMS example - without going heavily in on teaching physics, could this be expanded to cover statistical tools, demonstrate analysis ecosystem e.g. PyHEP?
+* Curriculum has a basic CMS example - without focusing heavily on the physics aspects, could this be expanded to cover statistical tools, demonstrate analysis ecosystem e.g. PyHEP?
 But don’t want to be prescriptive.
 * (Probably) have had discussions comparing, e.g. CMS DA school and ATLAS SW tutorial?
 Can HSF material usefully be integrated into these?
     * Feeling that apart from experiment-specific SW, things like stats, generators etc. could be made more common between experiments
     * No mention of HSF material now - probably because it is rather new compared to the established experimental tutorials?